jstowers/WeddingApp/README.md

     ````
 If the mongod process is not running in the background, the Mocha tests attempting to connect to the Mongo database will fail.

-2. To run the Mocha test suite, open a new tab in the console, move to the WeddingApp directory, and run the test script:
+2. To run the Mocha test suite, open a new tab in the console, change to the WeddingApp directory, and run this test script:
     ````
         $ npm run test
     ````